 Morgan Terrell is an honest and compassionate attorney whose first priority is open, client-centered representation.
 Although originally from St. Louis, Morgan has considered Colorado her home since moving here in 2001.
-She graduated with a Bachelor of Arts degree in International Relations and Political Science from Gonzaga University in 2011, and from the University of Colorado Boulder Law School in 2014.

 Morgan began her law career in 2014 with the Colorado State Public Defender’s Office representing indigent clients charged with a variety of criminal offenses before transitioning into family law with Jones Law Firm.
 She has over six years of courtroom and litigation experience including numerous jury trials, but has also negotiated countless favorable resolutions on behalf of her clients.